Updated on May 27, 2022

 This not generally viewed as a tenancy for a fixed term that is periodically extended, but rather as a tenancy having no fixed term that continues indefinitely until terminated.
 Silveira v.
 County of Alameda (2006) 139 Cal.
 App.
 4th 989.
 The exception here is a month-to-month tenancy that can be terminated upon a tenant’s death.
 See ¶ 7:326.

-This type of tenancy is created to continue for successive periods of the same length unless terminated by notice at the end of one of those periods.
+Periodic tenancy in California is created to continue for successive periods of the same length unless terminated by notice at the end of one of those periods.
 The reservation and payment of rent at specified periods determine the duration of the successive terms.
 Camp v.
 Matich (1948) 87 Cal.
 App.
 2d 660.

 A tenancy at will arises when the tenant takes possession of the premises with the landlord’s permission, but for no stated term and without provision for payment of rent.
 Covina Manor, Inc. v.
 Hatch (1955) 133 CA2d Supp.
 790, 793, 284 P2d 580, 582.